yagmursubasi/Shoes-E-Commerce-App/README.md

-# Kicks - Sneaker E-Commerce Application
+# 🏀 Kicks - Sneaker E-Commerce Application
-In this project, I developed a modern **sneaker e-commerce platform** designed to deliver a seamless experience for both users and admins.
-The goal was to create an environment where users can easily browse, filter, and purchase sneakers, while admins can efficiently manage products.
+In this project, I designed a modern **sneaker e-commerce platform**.
+The platform allows users to view and explore products, while admins can manage product details easily.

 ✨ Tech Stack:
-- **React 19** – built with the latest React version
+- **React 19** – latest version of React
-- **React Router DOM** – for page routing and navigation
+- **React Router DOM** – for page navigation
-- **TanStack Query** – for powerful data fetching and caching
+- **TanStack Query** – for data fetching and state management
-- **Axios** – to simplify API requests
+- **Axios** – for API requests
-- **TailwindCSS** – for a modern, responsive UI
+- **TailwindCSS** – for responsive UI design

 🛠 Features:
-- **Admin Panel** for adding, editing, and deleting products
+- **Admin Panel** to add, edit, and delete products
-- **Discount Management**: ability to set discounts for specific products
+- **Discount Management**: assign discount percentages to products
+- **Product Listing**: display products on the homepage and recommendations
-- **Dynamic User Experience**: browse, filter, and view product details
+- **Product Detail Page**: view product information, colors, and sizes
-- **Purchase Flow**: add products to cart and proceed with checkout
-- **Responsive Design**: works seamlessly on mobile, tablet, and desktop
+- **Responsive Design**: compatible with mobile, tablet, and desktop
-- **Modern UI/UX**: clean, fast, and user-friendly

-This project helped me simulate the core flow of a real e-commerce system while strengthening my **front-end development skills**, **state management expertise**, and **user experience design capabilities**.
+With this project, I focused on building the **UI and management side of an e-commerce system**, improving my **front-end development skills** and design capabilities.